quantum-elixir/quantum-core/pages/runtime-configuration.md

 To do this the `schedule` parameter has to be provided with either a `%Crontab.CronExpression{extended: true, ...}` or with a set `e` flag on the `e` sigil.
 (The sigil must be imported from `Crontab.CronExpression`)

-The following example will put a tick into the `stdout` every second.
+The following example will put a tick into the `stdout` every first second of every minute.

 ```elixir
 import Crontab.CronExpression